stroke-input/stroke-input-data/README.md

 ### [`cns/`]

-Stroke data sets that I probably won't use, but which are nevertheless useful for reference.
+ROC stroke data sets that I probably won't use, but which are nevertheless useful for reference.

 ### [`yawnoc/`]

 A stroke data set that I am compiling manually (work in progress).
-Will probably take 6 months to complete.
+Will probably take until end of 2021 to complete.

 [`cns/`]:  cns
 [`yawnoc/`]: yawnoc